NixOS/nix-pills/pills/06-our-first-derivation.md

 Think, if Nix ever built the derivation just because we accessed it in Nix, we would have to wait a long time if it was, say, Firefox.
 That\'s why Nix let us know the path beforehand and kept evaluating the Nix expressions, but it\'s still empty because no build was ever made.

-[Important]{.underline}: the hash of the out path is based solely on the input derivations in the current version of Nix, not on the contents of the build product.
+Important: the hash of the out path is based solely on the input derivations in the current version of Nix, not on the contents of the build product.
 It\'s possible however to have [content-addressable](https://en.wikipedia.org/wiki/Content-addressable_storage) derivations for e.g. tarballs as we\'ll see later on.

 Many things are empty in that `.drv`, however I\'ll write a summary of the [.drv format](http://nixos.org/~eelco/pubs/phd-thesis.pdf) for you: